Bob deLauer

-Robert deLauer (August 30, 1920 – November 27, 2002) was an American football center who played two seasons with the Cleveland/Los Angeles Rams of the National Football League (NFL).
+Robert deLauer (August 30, 1920 – November 27, 2002) was an American professional football center who played two seasons with the Cleveland/Los Angeles Rams of the National Football League (NFL).
 He played college football at the University of Southern California and attended Herbert Hoover High School in San Diego, California.

 Professional career

-deLauer was selected by the Cleveland Rams of the NFL with the 82nd pick in the 1942 NFL Draft.
+deLauer was selected by the Cleveland Rams of the NFL with the 82nd pick in the 1942 NFL draft.
 He played in thirteen games, starting six, for the Cleveland/Los Angeles Rams from 1945 to 1946.

 Personal life

 deLauer also appeared in the films Saturday's Hero, Peggy and Father Was a Fullback in the uncredited role of a football player.